Academy · First Tattoo

 Where Should I Get My First Tattoo?

 For a first tattoo, lower-pain areas with stable skin are kindest.
-Outer upper arm, outer thigh, calf, upper back, and forearm are the classic first-tattoo placements for good reason — they hurt less than ribs, sternum, hands, or feet, and they heal cleanly with a normal aftercare routine.
+Outer upper arm, outer thigh, calf, upper back, and forearm are the classic first-tattoo placements for good reason.
+They hurt less than ribs, sternum, hands, or feet, and they heal cleanly with a normal aftercare routine.

 Avoid hands, fingers, feet, and the inside of the wrist for a first tattoo unless you genuinely want one there.
-These areas have thinner skin, more friction, and faster fade — not impossible to maintain, but harder than they look.
+These areas have thinner skin, more friction, and faster fade.
+Not impossible to maintain, but harder than they look.

 Choosing a Design You Will Still Want in Twenty Years

 You cannot fully future-proof a design choice, and trying to is its own trap.
 The closest you can get is choosing something that has held meaning for at least a year before you commit to it.
 Trends compress quickly.
 Meaning does not.
-If you have wanted the same image, in roughly the same form, for twelve months or more, the odds it will still resonate in twelve years are dramatically better.
+If you have wanted the same image, in roughly the same form, for twelve months or more, the odds it will still resonate in twelve years are much better.

 Pick the artist first.
 Design second.
 Placement last.